Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 ### 5. Containment, Eradication & Recovery

-- Containment - identified the scope of affected transactions to prevent further failed messages from compounding the backlog.
+- Containment - identified the scope of affected purchase orders to prevent further failed messages from compounding the backlog.

-- Eradication — corrected the underlying configuration issue affecting message processing and validation.
+- Eradication — corrected the underlying configuration issue affecting EDI transaction processing

-- Recovery — reprocessed the affected transactions and monitored the system to confirm restoration of normal operations and successful acknowledgements.
+- Recovery — reprocessed the affected transactions and monitored the system to confirm restoration of normal transaction processing and successful acknowledgements.

 ---